 3 dimensional CAD files (.STEP format) of the BlueWasher envelopes for hardware integration in automated solutions.

 Note: downloaded file will show as random code of letters and numbers without extension.
 You may need to edit the file name and add the .STEP extension to view or import into your CAD program

-Using centrifugation instead of aspiration to remove liquids from microplates, BlueWasher achieves residual volumes 10x lower than conventional plate washers, reducing background and improving z' for typical adherent cell-based assays by 0.1 to 0.3.
-Flyer includes specifications and descritption of application-specific evacuation settings.
+Using centrifugation instead of aspiration to remove liquids from microplates, BlueWasher reduces residual volumes 10x vs conventional plate washers, reducing background and variability, improving z' for typical adherent cell-based assays by 0.1 to 0.3.

 Download flyers, presentations, papers and CAD files for BlueCatBio products.